-Dallas' 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide
+Dallas' 15 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 9661 Audelia Road, Suite 112

 Founded in 2015 by Andrew Marc Savoie, this Lake Highlands spot offers some of the most unique tacos in Dallas.
 The chef-driven menu includes the pecan smoked chicken (with pickled sofrito, crushed peanuts, and salsa macha), braised beef short ribs, and Resident braised pork shoulder.
-Veggie options are a slow-cooked mushroom or caramelized cauliflower taco.
+They also offer deconstructed tacos that serve three people like the carne asada or mixed mushrooms.

 Tacos La Banqueta